 The first tent I used was a Vango Blade 200.
 I really liked it and for a budget tent, it wasn’t too heavy (about 2 kg).

-It served me well but before the summer I upgraded to an ultra-light Double Rainbow by Tarptent.
+It served me well but before the summer I upgraded to an ultra-light Double Rainbow (read the review here) by Tarptent.

 The decision was not an easy one.
 I was agonizing over the various options and types.
-I couldn’t afford to make a mistake because I simply can’t buy another one.
+I couldn’t afford to make a mistake because I simply couldn’t buy another one.

-I kept hours comparing numbers, reading people’s reviews and watching photos online.
+I spent hours comparing numbers, reading people’s reviews and watching photos online.